-134.(1) There shall be a Judicial Service Commission for Guyana.
-The Judicial
+134. (1) There shall be a Judicial Service Commission for Guyana.
+The Judicial (2) The composition and functions of the Judicial Service Commis- Service Commission. sion are set out in article 18 and 199.

-Service Commission.

-- (2) The composition and functions of the Judicial Service Commission are set out in articles 198 and 199. - 135.(1) There shall be a Public Service Commission for Guyana.
+135. (1) There shall be a Public Service Commission for Guyana.
 The Public

-(2) The composition and functions of the Public Service Commission are set out in articles 200 to 205 (inclusive).
+(2) The composition and functions of the Public Service Commission Commission. are set out in articles 200 to 205 (inclusive).

-136.(1) There shall be a Teaching Service Commission for Guyana.
-The Teach-

-(2) The composition and functions of the Teaching Service Commission are set out in articles 207, 208 and 209.
+136. (1) There shall be a Teaching Service Commission for Guyana.
+The Teaching Service (2) The composition and functions of the Teaching Service Commis- Commission. sion are set out in articles 207, 208 and 209.

-137.(1) There shall be a Police Service Commission for Guyana.
-The Police Service

-(2) The composition and functions of the Police Service Commission are set out in articles 210, 211 and 212.
+137. (1) There shall be a Police Service Commission for Guyana.
+The Police (2) The composition and functions of the Police Service Commission Service Commission. ticles 210, 211 and 212.